leijonamieli/leijonamieli/README.md

-# Riku-Halinen
-Hey!
+# Hey!
 This is my GitHub profile.

+Name's Riku.
 I'm a first year college student in IT @ Keuda, with networking and programming as my main focus and goal for graduating.

-On my off time I am interested in gamedev, and very passionate about video games and tech in general.
+I am interested in gamedev, and very passionate about video games and tech in general.

 Who knows, maybe that's what I will commit to do after college.
-Ay, see what I did there? haha.
+Ay, see what I did there?
+Haha.

 See ya out there!